zkamvar/predtimechart/README.md

 ## fetchData forecasts data format

-Forecast data is an `object` with one entry for each model in the the options object's `models`, each of which is in turn an `object` with entries for target end date of the forecast and the quantiles required to use to display point predictions and 50% or 95% prediction intervals.
+Forecast data is an `object` with one entry for each model in the options object's `models`, each of which is in turn an `object` with entries for target end date of the forecast and the quantiles required to use to display point predictions and 50% or 95% prediction intervals.
 For example:

 ```json
 {